 In order to turn an instance of a function-class (i.e., a function-object) into a function, we apply its combine methods over the traversal of a data structure.
 To do this, DemeterF provides a class, Traversal, that takes an instance of a function-class.
-A typical Traversal usage is shown in Listing 2.10.
+A typical Traversal usage is shown in listing 2.10.
 The method toString is added to the ToString class.
 The method accepts a BExp instance and traverses it in order to convert it into a String.
 A new Traversal is constructed by passing this function-object, and the BExp is traversed.
 The use of this references the current instance of ToString (i.e., the function-object), whose combine methods are called by the Traversal to fold together the BExp instance.
-When called, the traverse method proceeds with a depth-first walk of the given object, in this case a BExp.
-After recursively traversing the fields of the current node, the Traversal selects a combine method from the given function-object that best matches: (1) the type of the current node, and (2) the result types of recursively traversing each of the node's fields.
-This is termed multiple dispatch, since all argument types determine the selected method.
-Once selected, the combine is then applied to the original node (as its first argument) and the traversal results of its fields.